b3cking/danubius.io/_posts/2021-12-15-how-did-we resolve-a-performance-issue-related-to-i18n.md

 ## Summary

 From now on, we were able to store translation data in the relational database as JSON objects.
-By this refactor the reindexing process was reduced to ~3 minutes, the item loading on the frontend to ~950ms.
+By this refactor the reindexing process was reduced **from ~30 minutes to ~3 minutes**, the item loading on the frontend **from ~3 seconds to ~950 milliseconds**.

 Instead of doing a multi-tier refactor we changed the data layer only, and the ORM layer a bit.
 After this solution, our customer decided to continue the development with us, and he entrusted us with even more development.